Charlie's Angels: Full Throttle: Production

-Charlie's Angels: Animated Adventures, an animated prequel series explain how the Angels got there and their mission, concluded by the very introduction of the film.
+Charlie's Angels: Animated Adventures, an animated prequel series explains how the Angels got there and their mission, concluded by the very introduction of the film.

 The Seamus O'Grady prison introduction scene is a direct reference to Robert De Niro's prison-set introduction in Cape Fear.
 Whenever O'Grady (Justin Theroux) appears, he is accompanied by Bernard Hermann's theme from Cape Fear.

+Madison Lee was created with Demi Moore in mind.

 The scene where the Angels go to investigate the body of Agent Caufield dressed as crime-scene professionals is a homage/parody of CSI: Crime Scene Investigation, complete with the theme "Who Are You" by The Who.

 The song "Feel Good Time" is the film's main track, and is performed by Pink.

-The Thin Man character perhaps pays homage to the Thin Man in 1927 German expressionist film Metropolis, directed by Fritz Lang.
+The Thin Man character perhaps pays homage to the Thin Man in the 1927 German expressionist film Metropolis, directed by Fritz Lang.
 In the film, Thin Man is ordered by Joh Frederson, master of Metropolis, to spy on his son Freder.

 Reception

 Box office

+Charlie's Angels: Full Throttle collected $37.6 million during its opening weekend.
 The film had a production budget of $120 million.
-It grossed $100,830,111 at the United States box office and had to depend on earnings from the international box office to make profit.
+It grossed $100,830,111 at the United States box office and had to depend on earnings from the international box office to make a profit.
 By the end of its run, the film had grossed $259,175,788 worldwide, underperforming its predecessor by $5 million.

 Critical response

-Charlie's Angels: Full Throttle received mixed reviews and earned a rating of 41% on Rotten Tomatoes based on 187 reviews, with an average rating of 5.10/10.
+Charlie's Angels: Full Throttle received mixed reviews and earned a rating of 41% on Rotten Tomatoes based on 186 reviews, with an average rating of 5.10/10.
 The site's critical consensus reads: "Eye candy for those who don't require a movie to have a plot or for it to make sense".
-On Metacritic the film has weighted average score of 48 out of 100, based on reviews from 38 critics, indicating "mixed or average reviews".
+On Metacritic the film has weighted average score of 48 out of 100, based on reviews from 38 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Roger Ebert gave the film 2 1/2 stars out of 4, a higher score than the half star he gave to the first film.
 Ebert explained: "I realized I did not hate or despise the movie, and [...]
 I decided that I sort of liked it because of the high spirits of the women involved".

 Amy Dawes of Variety magazine wrote: "Bigger, sleeker and better than the first, sequel Charlie's Angels: Full Throttle is a joyride of a movie that takes the winning elements of the year 2000 hit to the next level".